-The patient will be required to complete and sign a safety questionnaire (if the patient requires reading glasses they should bring them for their MRI appointment) In the event that the patient does not have the capacity to complete the questionnaire, please contact the MRI department for further advice regarding the local policy relating to capacity and consent
+The patient will be required to complete and sign a safety questionnaire (if the patient requires reading glasses they should bring them for their MRI appointment)

+In the event that the patient does not have the capacity to complete the questionnaire, a family member or clinician can do it on their behalf.
+In this case, please ensure patient records are available for the radiographers to make an informed decision.